 Trinidad and Tobago are lush, stunningly beautiful islands located off the north coast of South America.
 Blessed with a perfect climate and a unique blend of Amazonian and West Indian fauna and flora, this verdant two-island republic is universally acclaimed as the best place in the New World to first experience the splendor of tropical birds.
 Even persons with broad experience with Neotropical birds return to T&T because of the ease with which birds and other kinds of wildlife can be studied.
 Birds and butterflies resplendent in gaudy hues probe at arm’s length at nectar and fruit feeders.
 A profusion of brightly colored flowers adds intense color to the tropical vistas.
 The accommodations are excellent and birder-friendly.
 The food is sensational.
 Enjoying freshly picked fruit and locally grown coffee for breakfast is a luxurious experience.
 Regarding birds, a high percentage of the South American families are represented in T&T. Among the Neotropical groups we will look for are tinamous, jacanas, parrots and macaws, potoos, oilbirds, hummingbirds, trogons, motmots, jacamars, toucans, ovenbirds and woodcreepers, antbirds, antthrushes, cotingas, and manakins.

-Day 6: Oilbirds and Ibis.
-After breakfast we’ll walk about a half a mile through a beautiful montane rainforest on a quest for a single species of bird.
-In the beautiful riparian Guacharo Gorge, we’ll stand beside a shallow stream to observe the world’s most accessible colony of Oilbirds, which nest deep in the cave.
-This rare bird is the only nocturnal, fruit-eating species known to navigate by echolocation.
+Day 7: Orange Grove and Caroni Swamp.
+We’ll try to clean up on whatever we still need in terms of grassland/wetland/open country species at Orange Grove and the nearby lowlands this morning.
 After lunch we’ll head to Caroni National Park.
 The Caroni Basin is a very specialized habitat that hosts three species of mangroves, which show classic examples of plant adaptations in this unique brackish community.
 We’ll join an experienced guide in one of his very stable flat-bottomed boat for our exploration of this area.
 Target species include all regularly occurring herons and egrets, Scarlet Ibis, Limpkin, Large-billed and Yellow-billed Terns, a wide variety of raptors and shorebirds, Mangrove and Little Cuckoos, Common Potoo, Green Kingfisher, Green-throated Mango, Straight-billed Woodcreeper, Yellow-chinned Spinetail, Black-crested Antshrike, Masked Cardinal, and Bicolored Conebill.
 We’ll also seek Spectacled Caiman, Green Iguana, and Silky Anteater.
 In the channels we’ll look for the curious Four-eyed Fish (Anableps).
 The highlight of the day, if not the trip, will be the spectacular evening flight of Scarlet Ibis returning to their roosts in the mangroves.
 This is truly one of the world’s most dramatic natural moments.

-Day 7: Southern Tobago.
+Day 8: Southern Tobago.
 Early this morning, we’ll catch a 20-minute flight to Tobago’s tiny Arthur Napoleon Raymond Robinson International Airport.
 We’ll spend the morning birding southern Tobago, the only flat part of the island, visiting all the hotspots.
 Target species include Least Grebe, White-cheeked Pintail, Anhinga, Red-crowned Woodpecker, Mangrove Cuckoo, Yellow-bellied Elaenia, Tropical and Gray Kingbirds, White-fringed Antwren, Brown-crested Flycatcher, Caribbean Martin, Spectacled Thrush, and Black-faced Grassquit.
 After enjoying lunch at the Grafton-Caledonia Bird Sanctuary, we’ll explore the grounds, looking especially for species found on Tobago but not on Trinidad — Rufous-vented Chachalaca, White-fringed Antwren, Blue-backed Manakin, and Scrub Greenlet.
-As evening approaches, we’ll head north to the secluded Cuffie River Nature Retreat, our home for the next three nights.
+As evening approaches, we’ll head north to the secluded Cuffie River Nature Retreat, our home for the next two nights.
 Many people who have stayed at Cuffie River rate it as their all-time favorite lodge.
 We hope you will, too!

-Day 8: Tobago, Main Ridge Reserve and Little Tobago Island.
+Day 9: Tobago, Main Ridge Reserve and Little Tobago Island.
 Today’s birding begins with a drive to at an elevation of almost 2,000 feet to explore one of the world’s most beautiful rainforests.
 The Tobago Main Ridge Forest Reserve is the oldest wildlife sanctuary in the Western Hemisphere.
 We’ll stop at promising locations in the cool mountain heights while scanning the area for target birds including Great Black Hawk, Orange-winged Parrot, Rufous-tailed Jacamar, Collared Trogon, Stripe-breasted Spinetail, Venezuelan Flycatcher, Yellow-legged Thrush, Blue-backed Manakin, Red-legged Honeycreeper, and Rufous-breasted Hermit hummingbird.
 We’ll explore primeval Gilpin Trace, which rambles through a deep, narrow, pristine ravine.
 Gilpin Trace is home to the endangered White-tailed Sabrewing hummingbird.
 After enjoying a packed lunch in the heights, we’ll drop to sea level and catch a glass-bottomed boat in Speyside.
 We’ll travel two miles across Batteaux Bay, observing along the way a magnificent coral reef that hosts the world’s largest brain coral, locally called “Einstein.”
 Passing cactus-festooned islets, we’ll arrive at uninhabited, starfish-shaped Little Tobago Island.
 Also called Bird-of-Paradise or Ingram’s Island, Little Tobago is a protected nature reserve.
 Because of the lack of fresh water, no permanent settlements have ever been established here.
 The climax semi-deciduous dry forest that we’ll explore appears the same now as it did to the first human visitors millennia ago.
 Our visit to Little Tobago Island is certain to be a highlight of the trip.
 Here we’ll seek endemic Tobago races of Blue-gray Tanager and Bananaquit, larger and brighter than those found in Trinidad, and the recently colonized Scaly-naped Pigeon.
 We’ll peer into tunnels under Anthurium root masses looking for nesting Audubon’s Shearwaters and view Red-billed Tropicbird and Brown and Red-footed Boobies before returning to Cuffie River.

 Day 11: Departure.
 Your fabulous journey to the tropics concludes today as you board your homeward flight at Trinidad’s Piarco International Airport.